asinghrajput542/task-manager/client/README.md

 ---

+## User Authentication 🔐

+The app now features user authentication using Firebase.
+You can create an account using your email and password, and then log in to manage your tasks securely.

+### Firebase Authentication Features:
+- User Registration: Create an account with your email and password.
+- User Login: Log in with your registered email and password.
+- User Logout: Log out of your account to secure your tasks.

 ## Features 📋

 ⚡️ Create New Tasks: Add new tasks to your to-do list, providing a clear and organized way to keep track of your work or personal tasks.\